aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 });

-// An additional way of declaring a source api association, useful when a source api is deployed in a different stack. new appsync.SourceApiAssociation(this, 'SourceApiAssociation2', {
+// An additional way of declaring a source api association, useful when a source api is deployed in a different stack from the Merged API.
+// The source api owner can associate it to the Merged API with the SourceApiAssociation construct. new appsync.SourceApiAssociation(this, 'SourceApiAssociation2', {
    sourceApi: secondApi,
    mergedApiIdentifier: mergedApi.arn,
    mergeType: appsync.MergeType.AUTO_MERGE,
+   mergedApiExecutionRole:
 });
 ```